Convergence and sample complexity of natural policy gradient primal-dual methods for constrained MDPs: Natural policy gradient primal-dual method

-The dual method works in the space of dual variables and it requires efficient evaluation of the subgradient of the dual function.
-We note that computing the dual function $V_D^\lambda(\rho)$ for a given $\lambda = \lambda^{(t)}$ in each step amounts to a standard unconstrained RL problem~\citep{paternain2019constrained}.
-In spite of global convergence guarantees for several policy search methods in the tabular setting, it is often challenging to obtain the dual function and/or to compute its sub-gradient, e.g., when the problem dimension is high and/or when the state space is continuous.
-Although the primal problem can be approximated using the first-order Taylor series expansion~\citep{achiam2017constrained,yang2020projection}, inverting Hessian matrices becomes the primary computational burden and it is costly to implement the dual method.
+The dual method works in the space of dual variables and it requires efficient evaluation of the subgradient of the dual objective function.
+We note that computing the dual objective function $V_D^\lambda(\rho)$ for a given $\lambda = \lambda^{(t)}$ in each step amounts to a standard unconstrained RL problem~\citep{paternain2019constrained}.
+In spite of global convergence guarantees for several policy search methods in the tabular setting, it is challenging to obtain the dual objective function and/or to compute its subgradient, e.g., when the problem dimension is high and/or when the state space is continuous.
+Although the primal problem can be approximated using the first-order Taylor expansion~\citep{achiam2017constrained,yang2020projection}, inverting Hessian matrices becomes a computational burden, and it is costly to implement the dual method.

-\subsection{Primal method}
+\subsubsection{Primal method}

 In the primal method, a policy search strategy works directly on the primal problem~\eqref{eq.cmdp.p} by seeking an optimal policy in a feasible region.
-The key challenge is to ensure the feasibility of the next iterate in the search direction, which is similar to the use of the primal method in nonlinear programming~\citep{luenberger1984linear}.
+The key challenge is to ensure the feasibility of the next policy iterate in the search direction, which is similar to the use of the primal method in nonlinear programming~\citep{luenberger1984linear}.

-An intuitive approach is to check the feasibility of each iterate and determine whether the constraint is active~\citep{xu2021crpo}.
-If the iterate is feasible or the constraint is inactive, we move towards maximizing the single objective function; otherwise, we look for a feasible direction.
-For the softmax policy parametrization~\eqref{eq.softmax}, this can be accomplished using a simple first-order gradient method,
+An intuitive approach is to check the feasibility of each policy iterate and determine whether the constraint is active~\citep{xu2021crpo}.
+If the policy iterate is feasible or the constraint is inactive, we move towards maximizing the single objective function; otherwise, we look for a feasible direction.
+For the softmax policy parametrization~\eqref{eq.softmax}, this can be accomplished using a simple first-order gradient-based method: